-Please use the folder \307_Yourlastname\ only for the assignments and no other files.
+Please use the folder $307_Yourlastname$ only for the Math 307 assignments and no other files.
+You will receive an email from me containing more details about sharing a folder with me on Dropbox.

-Material: Information about the software and relevant mathematical background is in the file Primer2014.nb located in the directory K:\Math\Curgus\307\2016\.

-Homework: This is a heavy homework load class.
-Expect to spend many hours per week working on the assigned problems.
-This is not just about learning a programming language.
-In fact, I consider Mathematica to be a tool that enables you to work on meaningful mathematical problems.
+- Material: Information about the software and relevant mathematical background is in the file Primer.nb located in the directory K:\Math\Curgus\307\2017\. - This is a class with a heavy homework load.
+Do expect to spend many hours per week working on the assigned problems.
+This is not just about learning a computer algebra system Mathematica.
+I consider Mathematica to be just a tool that enables you to work on meaningful mathematical problems.
 The nature of any meaningful problem is that it encompasses certain level of uncertainty.
-And the beauty of it is that with certain amount effort this uncertainty can be overcome.
-This takes time, but without the effort one can not develop higher-order thinking skills: critical and creative thinking, ability to analyze, conjecture, synthesize, evaluate, ...

-Your work outside of class should consist of reading the provided materials and working on the homework problems.
+And the beauty of it is that with certain amount of intellectual effort this uncertainty can be overcome.
+This takes time.
+But, without putting in ones own effort one can not develop higher-order thinking skills: critical and creative thinking, ability to analyze, conjecture, synthesize, evaluate, ... - Homework: Your work outside of class should consist of reading the provided materials and working on the homework problems.
 Some of the class time will be devoted to the discussion of the homework problems, but the most of the work on these problems will be done outside of the class time.
 Discussions with classmates are encouraged.
 However, the work that is submitted must be done individually.
 In particular, the final write up of your homework assignments should be done without any collaboration with classmates.
-If several students submit identical code for a particular problem, then all students with that code will receive only partial credit.

-Assignments: There will be three assignments.
+If several students submit nearly identical code and presentation for a particular problem, then all students with that code will receive minimal partial credit for that problem. - Assignments: There will be three assignments.
 The third assignment replaces the final exam.
-The due dates for the assignment will be announced on the class website.
+The due dates for the assignment will be announced on the class website. - Homework notebooks: The notebook with your homework should be named using your last name, the underscore , the capital letter A and the assignment number.
+For example my first homework should be named Curgus_A1.nb

-Homework notebooks: • Your homework notebooks should be organized neatly.
+- Your homework notebooks should be organized neatly.
 A notebook should start with a title cell.
-Individual assigned problems should be presented as sections.

-- Each problem should contain sufficient amount of text, so that I can make sense of what is being presented.
+Individual assigned problems should be presented as sections. - Each problem should contain sufficient amount of text, so that I can make sense of what is being presented.
 If I ask a specific question in a problem, then that question should be answered by a complete sentence which should be followed by a justification. - The notebooks should be saved with all output deleted (click Cell, then Delete All Output). - You should make sure that all the calculations evaluate properly.
 A good way to test this is to open your notebook and evaluate entire notebook by clicking Evaluate Notebook in the Evaluation menu.